vizdata-f21/project-2-viz_biz/README.md

 #### Shiny App

-We published the final version of our app in the URL below:
+View the final version of our app at the URL below:

 https://phillip.shinyapps.io/viz_biz/